Iceland government seeks new leader to avoid early vote after Panama leaks

 Picking a new prime minister could allow the ruling coalition to remain in power, but the opposition is trying to force a new election with a vote of no confidence in the government, which could lead to a radical political shift.

-Icelanders, already fed up with the financial and political elite after a 2008 banking crisis wrecked the economy, were expected return to the streets on Wednesday.
-Thousands pelted parliament with yoghurt and eggs at protests earlier this week.

-"I feel like I am watching a live show of House of Cards," said Erla Gisladottir, a 32-year-old mother on parental leave.

-Polls show the anti-establishment Pirate Party in the lead if a new election is called in the country of 330,000 people, a result with potentially wider impact across Europe where mainstream political parties are fending off populists.
+Polls show the anti-establishment Pirate Party in the lead if a new election is called in the country of 330,000 people, a result with potentially wider impact across Europe where mainstream political parties are fending off populists from both the left and right.

-The Panama documents revealed that Gunnlaugsson's wife owned a previously undisclosed firm with what the government says is $4.1 million in claims on the island's collapsed banks.
-His opponents say that represents a conflict of interest, because the government is involved in negotiating the value of such claims.
+The Panama documents revealed that Gunnlaugsson's wife owned a previously undisclosed firm with claims on the island's collapsed banks.
+His opponents say that represents a conflict of interest because the government is playing a central role in negotiating the value of such claims.

+More than 10,000 people showed up earlier in the week to demand Gunnlaugsson's resignation, although protests dwindled late on Tuesday.

 Iceland has struggled to recover from the 2008 collapse of its highly indebted banks, which led to popular protests, the fall of a government and the jailing of many bankers.